MajaScherman/airline/README.md

 A cool thing you can do is to use SQL server management studio to draw a database diagram of the database so you easily can view the ER-diagram with keys clearly marked.

 Have fun! :D

+### About this project
+Here I have designed and built a database for an airline company.
+It is complete with tables I would believe suitible for an airline company, with information insertable and several queries of interest for using the system.
+In this project I have explored the complexity in designing databases.